bwedgar/bwedgar.github.io/index.md

 This web app allows a computer or mobile device to send serial signals to a picaxe computer (or Sony TV).
 It is based on a circuit by ???.
 [Run the Web App](https://htmlpreview.github.io/?https://github.com/bwedgar/InfraRedSerialTransmitter/blob/master/index.html)

-## This Web site
-I write this site using the [markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) provided by GitHub.
-This allows links, content and formatting without having to write HTML tags.
-So much easier.